Port of Charleston

 The Port of Charleston is a seaport located in South Carolina in the Southeastern United States.
-The port's facilities span three municipalities — Charleston, North Charleston, and Mount Pleasant — with six public terminals owned and operated by the South Carolina Ports Authority (SCPA).
-These facilities handle containers, motor vehicles and other rolling stock, non-containerized goods and project cargo, as well as Charleston's cruise ship operation.
+The port's facilities span two municipalities— North Charleston, and Mount Pleasant—with four public terminals owned and operated by the South Carolina Ports Authority (SCPA).
+These facilities handle containers, motor vehicles and other rolling stock, non-containerized goods and project cargo] operation.
 Additional facilities in the port are privately owned and operated, handling bulk commodities like petroleum, coal and steel.

 Early history

 Charleston's earliest history is tied to its prominence as a center of trade.
 After establishing Charles Towne along the banks of the Ashley River in 1670, the original settlers moved to the Charleston peninsula, favoring that location's natural harbor.
 By 1682 Charles Towne was declared the port of entry for the colony.
 From the founding of the colony until the start of the American Civil War, the colony's principal exports were lumber and naval stores, furs and animal skins, rice, indigo, cotton, and tobacco; and imports of primarily African slaves until the late 1700s.
 As a result of this trade, the colony flourished.